3 minute read

 And by the time you get to that variable piece, your loan principal will hopefully have been reduced drastically.

-Q: Does a mortgage loan affect my application with refinancing?
+Q: Does a mortgage loan affect my application for refinancing?

 A: Absolutely.
 Anytime you are looking to take out a loan, whether that's refinancing or taking out a mortgage, one of the things they're going to look at is your debt-to-income ratio (DTI).